8:00am - Registration and coffee (1st day only)

 Please call to confirm that the course is running before confirming travel arrangements

 and accommodations.
-Please click here for
+Please click here for complete policies.

 Best Western Village Park Inn